 Students can email teachers and ask them to provide a digital copy of a previously written letter that can be printed out for mailed-in scholarship applications.
 For online submissions, the letter can be attached or uploaded.
 Pay careful attention to the guidelines for online submissions, as many specify exactly how digital documents should be submitted.
 For example, “first name-last name-scholarship name” in the name of the document and how it is saved before uploading.

 If a letter has not yet been written, email is also the way to contact teachers, community leaders, coaches, and other adults that students believe know them well enough to write a personal letter of recommendation.
-Students should attach their scholarship resume and let the writer know the name and theme of the scholarship.
+Students should attach their scholarship resumes and let the writer know the name and theme of the scholarship.
 (Such as the Spirit of Generosity Scholarship open to students who volunteer)

 Students with a close relationship to their letter writer can pick up the phone and call to explain to the writer what they need, but an email will still be necessary to include more information and to have exactly what they need as a clear resource for their writer.